 How to use our gratuity calculator?

 Although calculating 10% of a value is not a very complicated mathematical equation, there is certainly an easier way to figure out the tip.
-What’s more, when we calculate things our heads it is easy to make some errors.
-Save time and be sure of the result by calculating the tip with our tip calculator.
+What's more, when we calculate things our heads it is easy to make some errors.
+Save time and be sure of the result by calculating your tip with our tip calculator.
 It is a simple application which helps you count a particular percentage of your bill.
 All you need to do is:

 - Type the value of your bill in the

 Billfield of our calculator.

 - Type the percentage of the tip you are going to leave in the